 Tonight, or on any moonless evening during a Northern Hemisphere summer or Southern Hemisphere winter, you can look in the evening hours toward the center of our Milky Way galaxy.
-It’s located in the direction of Sagittarius the Archer, with happens to contain a famous asterism – or noticeable pattern of stars – called the Teapot.
+It’s located in the direction of the constellation Sagittarius the Archer, which happens to contain a famous asterism – or noticeable pattern of stars – called the Teapot.

 From the Northern Hemisphere, you’ll be looking south during the evening hours for this star pattern.
 From the Southern Hemisphere, look for the Teapot to climb high overhead around mid-to-late evening.

 If you’re blessed with a dark sky, finding all this will be easy.
 In a dark sky, you’ll see a broad boulevard of stars – the edgewise view into our own Milky Way galaxy – which broadens and brightens in the direction of the galaxy’s center.

 Or maybe you know the planets?
 If you have that dark sky, know that, in 2019, the Teapot is found in between between two bright planets, Saturn to the east and Jupiter to the west.
 Jupiter is by far the brighter of these two worlds.
 In fact, it’s the 4th-brightest celestial object to light up the sky, after the sun, moon and the planet Venus.
 But Venus is now lost in the sun’s glare, so there’s no mistaking Venus for Jupiter in the August 2019 night sky.

 Don’t know the planets and don’t have a dark sky?
 The chart below via AstroBob expands the view to include the constellation Scorpius, which is relatively bright and easy to spot for its curved Scorpion’s Tail.
 Sagittarius the Archer – and its Teapot asterism – is next door to Scorpius on the sky’s dome.